Dominic Bruce: Early years

 His elder brother was Brother Thomas (William) Bruce, a member of the De La Salle religious congregation or Institute of the Brothers of the Christian Schools who died in Nazareth in 1974, and is buried in a wall tomb in the crypt of the University of Bethlehem.
 His two younger siblings were Anne Bruce-Kimber and John Bruce (who died 7 May 1925, aged 3).

 Dominic Bruce's escaping adventures started early in his life when he ran away from home by means of a train to London.
 Remarkably on arrival in London he was recognised by a police officer married to his father's sister Anne.
 He was quickly returned to Shakespeare Avenue in Hebburn.
 Bruce was educated at and matriculated from St Cuthbert's Grammar School, Newcastle, 1927–1935.

 He was of an adventurous disposition and as an alternative to his formal education he spent some time as an unauthorised visitor to the Newcastle Law Courts (Note: The Newcastle Law Courts are now on the Quayside.
 The courts Bruce would have frequented in his youth would have been the city's Moot Hall courthouse.
 The Moot Hall operated as law courts from 1812 to 1998.) during school time.

-According to the Bruce family records, Bruce married Mary Brigid Lagan on 25 June 1938 at Corpus Christi Catholic Church, Maiden Lane.
+According to the Bruce family records, Bruce married Mary Lagan on 25 June 1938 at Corpus Christi Catholic Church, Maiden Lane.